hanksnowdon/Portfolio/content/posts/nfl_cnn.md

   - Deep Learning
 ---

+{{< figure src="mahomes.jpg" caption="Courtesy: AP Photo-Reed Hoffmann"  >}}

 For the UChicago Spring 2024 Machine Learning and Predictive Analytics Course I completed the following deep learning project, creating a CNN to predict pass completion rates using NFL tracking data from the Big Data Bowl.
 A write-up can be found below, with the full code available [here](https://github.com/hanksnowdon/NFL_CNN/blob/main/ML_Final_Project.ipynb).

-## Introduction
+## Introduction - Context and Available Data

-### Context

 In American football, quarterbacks throw the ball to their teammates to gain yards and eventually score touchdowns.
-Metrics to evaluate the quality of quarterbacks focus on overall results, e.g., touchdowns, passing yards, completion rate, etc.

-These metrics fail to capture the situational context of each throw, namely, how difficult was it to complete a pass given where the defenders/teammates were positioned at the time of release.
+Metrics to evaluate the quality of quarterbacks focus on overall results, e.g., touchdowns, passing yards, completion rate, etc. These metrics fail to capture the situational context of each throw, namely, how difficult was it to complete a pass given where the defenders/teammates were positioned at the time of release.

-### Data Available

 The NFL runs an annual Kaggle contest (the Big Data Bowl) during which they release samples of their rich tracking data to amateur data scientists.
 The 2023 data contains frame-by-frame information on every player’s location and speed for every camera frame of every pass in Weeks 1-8 of the 2021 NFL season.
 Each play’s tracking data ends roughly five frames after release.

 ## Problem Statement and Goal of Analysis

 For each throw in the dataset, I want to measure how difficult each throw is, and determine which quarterbacks completed the most challenging throws.
 To do this I will utilize a convolutional neural network to determine the probability of completion of a pass at the time of each throw, and use these probabilities and actual outcomes to identify the most difficult completions that were converted in the test data.
+This approach largely builds off of the great work done by the [2020 winners of the Big Data Bowl](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400), who used a CNN to predict rushing yards at the time of handoff with incredible accuracy.

 ## Data and Model Assumptions

 ### Assumptions

-Assumption 1:

-Spatial relationships between offense/defense/the ball are what drive pass completion success.
+- Spatial relationships between offense/defense/the ball are what drive pass completion success.
 By training a CNN on the positions/speeds of the players and ball involved in each play, I am assuming that the success of a pass attempt is driven by where the actors are on the field in relation to each other.
 This is a safe assumption: a pass is more likely to be completed if there are fewer defenders near the thrower and catcher, and more likely if the ball is moving in the direction of the receiver.
 I can train a kernel to scan over every player per play, detecting patterns in how their speed and position relate to the ball and other players around them, to learn which patterns drive high completion probabilities.

-Assumption 2:

-Patterns in the data are the same no matter where they occur in the sample space.
+- Patterns in the data are the same no matter where they occur in the sample space.
 Due to parameter sharing, CNNs assume that patterns in the training set have the same impact on the target variable regardless of their location.
 In my context, this means that distances between certain players and others will all be treated the same.
 Again, this is a safe assumption.
 It does not intuitively matter which player is moving at which speed/direction when considering completion probability.

 ### Hypothesis